 Every design decision traced back to one question: what would make it so seamless that users never need to call?

-Four choices that changed the outcome — each one traceable back to a specific failure point in the original flow.
+Three choices that changed the outcome, each one traceable back to a specific failure point in the original flow.

 You eliminate the failure points that generate them.
 Every call was a symptom.
 The flow was the disease.
 Fixing the experience at the source is cheaper, faster, and more durable than any support layer built on top of it.

-Dark mode by default wasn't in the brief.
-It came from watching real people struggle in poor lighting, something a lab test never surfaces.
-Real context reveals failure modes that controlled environments conceal.
+Dark mode by default wasn’t in the brief.
+It came from watching real users interact with the product and asking what made it easier to use.
+Real context reveals what controlled environments conceal.